Questions About Prescription Monitoring Programs

 What drugs should be reported?

-The New Mexico Prescription Monitoring Program collects dispensed controlled substance information in schedules II-V.
+The New Mexico Prescription Monitoring Program collects dispensed controlled substance information in schedules II-V, and gabapentin, as a non-scheduled “drug of concern.”

 How often should I submit data?

 All Dispensers shall report within one (1) business day of a prescription being filled.
-If a dispenser did not dispense any controlled substances, a “zero report” should be submitted.
+If a dispenser did not dispense any controlled substances or gabapentin, a “zero report” should be submitted.

 How are compounded prescriptions to be recorded?